-I was the lead developer of IBM Sapphire to which I was invited by IBM’s Speech-CTO and Fellow David Nahamoo.
+I was the lead developer of the research dialog system Sapphire at the University of Michigan to which I was invited by IBM’s Speech-CTO and Fellow David Nahamoo.
+Sapphire was a collaboration with and sponsored by IBM – you can read more in IT Pro’s article about the project.
 Here is a screenshot of the main system: We built a dialog system for advising and the underlying data collection pipeline.
 Since this was done on actual advising session great care had to be taken to encrypt everything and allow for privacy-preserving data annotation etc. The concrete screenshot shows an example that used our neural natural language interface to our database (NLIDB) to translate a natural language query into SQL which can then answer which courses provide three credits in this case.
 We both render out the results table, but also show the generated SQL for verification during development.
 However, there were many more components as I will show shortly.

 Here is a screenshot of the kiosk application we installed in the advising office, because students had to be able to log into the system and give their consent to be recorded.
 It is a boring application, but does more than is apparent – for instance, it schedules the recording appointments, sends out reminders and logs what exactly the student consented to against cloud spreadsheets which it authenticates against via OAuth 2.0.